markets/awesome-ruby/README.md

 ## Web Crawling

 * [LinkThumbnailer](https://github.com/gottfrois/link_thumbnailer) - Ruby gem that generates thumbnail images and videos from a given URL.
 Much like popular social website with link preview.
+* [Kimurai](https://github.com/vifreefly/kimuraframework) - A modern web scraping framework written in Ruby which works out of box with Headless Chromium/Firefox, PhantomJS, or simple HTTP requests and allows to scrape and interact with JavaScript rendered websites.
 * [Mechanize](https://github.com/sparklemotion/mechanize) - Mechanize is a ruby library that makes automated web interaction easy.
 * [MetaInspector](https://github.com/jaimeiniesta/metainspector) - Ruby gem for web scraping purposes.
 * [Spidr](https://github.com/postmodern/spidr) - A versatile Ruby web spidering library that can spider a site, multiple domains, certain links or infinitely.
 Spidr is designed to be fast and easy to use.